 Accessibility and the Site Builder

 Our Site Builder enables you to feature a range of content types on your sites, including web maps, images, video, and text, by using drag-and-drop cards.
-While the ArcGIS Hub team strives for WCAG 2.1 compliance by putting in work behind the scenes to make the site building experience navigable for sighted keyboard users and for those who use assistive technologies, there are still several guidelines that you should consider as you customize your site.
+While the ArcGIS Hub team strives for WCAG 2.1 AA compliance by putting in work behind the scenes to make the site building experience navigable for sighted keyboard users and for those who use assistive technologies, there are still several guidelines that you should consider as you customize your site.

-Row card
+Row Card

-Text card
+Text Card

 - Structure your narratives with sections to make it easier for screen readers to navigate text.
 Be sure to use a correct hierarchy of header levels by not skipping heading levels.
+Do not use headings decoratively to increase font size.

 - If you link to additional resources, such as external sites and pages, ensure that your text is descriptive.
 Rather than saying, “click here”, invite people to follow the link with phrasing like, “to learn more about x…”; this helps assistive technologies that may be using shortcuts to rapidly jump through all links on a page without having read the context around those links.

 To learn more about adding and formatting text, read our documentation on the text card.
-You can also learn more about the enhancements we’ve made this month to the text card by checking out this blog post.

-Category card
+Category Card

-Image card
+Image Card

 - Alt text should be provided for all images on your site.